jalexstark/heptodes/zebraix/doc/gfm/background/RatQuad.md

 ### Scope of ellipse conversion

-Rendering libraries like Cairo may not directly support RQSs, so we convert to elliptical arcs.
+Rendering libraries like Cairo may not directly support RQCs, so we convert to elliptical arcs.
 Hyperbolic conic sections may not be supported.
-For this reason, for the present, Zebraix restricts the type of RQS accordingly.
-One option is to divide such curves into pieces approximated by cubic splines.
+For this reason, for the present, Zebraix restricts the type of RQC accordingly.
+One option is to divide such curves into pieces approximated by cubic curves.
 However, we want to be cautious about adding capabilities to Zebraix that might either complicate code or significantly increase the size of output files.

-When a RQS is close to a limitation, such as when a parabola is specified, it is possible that numerical realities cause the conditions to go over the boundary.
-Zebraix incorporates some tolerance for this, and will “snap” the RQS to a parabola.
+When a RQC is close to a limitation, such as when a parabola is specified, it is possible that numerical realities cause the conditions to go over the boundary.
+Zebraix incorporates some tolerance for this, and will “snap” the RQC to a parabola.

 ### Ellipse conversion method